 Parvoviruses are smaller than most viruses and consist of a protein coat (a "capsid") and a single strand of DNA inside.
 It is hard to believe that such a simply constructed organism could be so deadly; however, this virus has proved especially effective at infecting rapidly dividing host cells such as intestinal cells, bone marrow cells, cells of the lymph system, and fetal cells.
 Parvoviruses are not enveloped in fat the way many other viruses are.
 This makes parvoviruses especially hardy in the environment and difficult to disinfect away.

 While the parvoviruses of other species have been well known for decades, the canine parvovirus is a relative newcomer.
 The original canine parvovirus, discovered in 1967 and called "CPV-1" or "the minute virus of canines," did not represent much of a medical threat except to newborn puppies but by 1978, a new variant, "CPV-2" appeared in the U.S. This newer version seems to represent a mutation from the feline parvovirus (which is more commonly known as the "feline distemper virus"), though there is some controversy regarding what the parent parvovirus actually was.
 Because canine parvovirus was (and is) shed in gigantic numbers by infected animals and because this virus is especially hardy in the environment, worldwide distribution of the virus rapidly occurred.
-At this time, the virus is considered to be "ubiquitous," meaning that it is present in EVERY ENVIRONMENT unless regular disinfection is applied.
+At this time, the virus is considered to be "ubiquitous," meaning that it is present in EVERY ENVIRONMENT unless some form of regular disinfection is applied.

 Attempting to shield a puppy from exposure is completely futile.